Prompt Fuzzing for Fuzz Driver Generation: Design

+To keep as many valid generated programs as possible for fuzzing libraries, \tool conservatively removes only programs exhibiting identifiable errors.
+For this purpose, \tool compiles the programs with several runtime error sanitizers --- Address-Sanitizer (\textsf{ASan}~\cite{asan}), Undefined-Behavior-Sanitizer (\textsf{UBSan}~\cite{ubsan}), and File-Sanitizer (see in \autoref{sec:fsan}) --- which can identify violations based on predefined rules with no false positives. \tool then executes the programs with a provided corpus, monitors their runtime behavior, and removes the programs where the sanitizers report violations.
+To minimize API misuse in the generated programs, \tool does not differentiate whether the reported violations occurred in the generated code or library code because the latter could also be triggered by API misuse.
+We analyzed this rule and found that it removed many generated programs with API misuses even though it occasionally removed generated programs that triggered true library bugs.

-Initially, the program's inputs used for sanitization can either be the seed inputs\cite{oss_corpus} provided by developers or just be empty.
-These seed inputs typically consist of a collection of representative inputs and are specifically designed for certain fuzz drivers, serving as a good starting point for fuzzing.
-However, as the programs are generated using different library APIs to accomplish various tasks, as explained in \autoref{sec:generation}, each program may require custom inputs.
-Consequently, the initial seeds might not be suitable inputs for those programs, limiting the coverage of runtime behaviors that can be examined.
-The presence of unexamined program code poses a threat that can result in false negatives in the execution sanitization process.
+Initially, the program's inputs for fuzzing can be either the seed inputs~\cite{oss_corpus} provided by the developers or simply empty.
+These seed inputs typically consist of representative inputs for certain fuzz drivers and therefore serve as a good starting point for fuzzing.
+However, as LLMs generate these programs using various API functions to accomplish diverse tasks, as explained in \autoref{sec: generation}, many programs may require custom inputs, so the initial seed inputs may be unsuitable for those programs.
+This reduces code coverage and leads to undiscovered errors.

-To overcome the coverage limitations of the \textit{execution sanitization}, \tool conducts a fuzzing process to discover more unique inputs.
-These unique inputs are referred to as the fuzzing corpus.
-Specifically, for a program that passed the previous sanitization processes, \tool utilizes a grey-box fuzzer to mutate the inputs while simultaneously monitoring the code coverage of the program.
-If the code coverage has increased during each time interval (e.g., 60 seconds), \tool continues the fuzzing process until it reaches the time budget (e.g., 600 seconds).
-Subsequently, \tool adds the inputs that triggered new code coverage into the fuzzing corpus.
-The primary objective of our fuzzing process here is to generate the specific input required by each program, rather than identifying bugs within the library code.
-Although short-term fuzzing may not instantaneously produce the required program inputs, \tool is designed to iteratively refine and evolve the fuzzing corpus over subsequent fuzzing rounds.
-This continuous evolution enhances the likelihood of generating suitable program inputs over time.
+To maximize the range of code \tool can examine, \tool continuously evolves the fuzzing corpus throughout the fuzzing process.
+After a program passes the previous validation processes, \tool uses a grey-box fuzzer to mutate its inputs while simultaneously monitoring code coverage.
+If the code coverage increases within each time interval (e.g., 60 seconds), \tool continues fuzzing until it exhausts the time budget (e.g., 600 seconds).
+Subsequently, \tool adds the inputs that have triggered new code coverage into the fuzzing corpus.
+The objective here is to generate specific inputs required by each program, rather than triggering bugs within the library code.
+Although short-term fuzzing may not instantaneously produce the required program inputs, \tool is designed to iteratively refine and evolve the fuzzing corpus over subsequent fuzzing rounds, so this continuous evolution improves the likelihood of generating suitable program inputs over time.